Tour de Suisse: History

-The race was first held in 1933 and has evolved in timing, duration and sponsorship.
-Like the Tour de France and the Dauphiné, the Tour de Suisse has several stages with significant mountain climbs in the Swiss Alps and at least one individual time trial.
+The men's race was first held in 1933 and has evolved in timing, duration and sponsorship.
+Like the Tour de France and the Dauphiné, the Tour de Suisse has historically had several stages with significant mountain climbs in the Swiss Alps and at least one individual time trial.
 Several winners of the Tour de Suisse have also won the Tour de France, including Eddy Merckx and Jan Ullrich.
 In 2005 the Tour de Suisse was included in the inaugural UCI Pro Tour and organisers moved the race to earlier in June.

+In 2026, the men's race was shortened to 5 stages and held in conjunction with the women's race owing to reduced budget and logistical issues.
+Winner of the 2026 men's race Tadej Pogačar welcomed "women and men being part of the same race at the same time".

-The first winner of the race was Austrian Max Bulla in the 1933 edition.
-The rider with most wins is Italian Pasquale Fornara who won the race four times in the 1950s.
+The first winner of the men's race was Austrian Max Bulla in the 1933 edition.
+The rider with most wins is Italian Pasquale Fornara who won the men's race four times in the 1950s.

 Women's race

 A women's race was first held in 1998, won by Lithuanian rider Rasa Polikevičiūtė.
 Three further editions were held between 1999 and 2001.
 The event was restarted in 2021 in conjunction with the men's event, taking place over two days.
 In 2022, the race was lengthened to four days and became part of the UCI Women's ProSeries.
 In 2023 the race joined the UCI Women's World Tour.
-The race is considered a proving ground for the Giro Donne, which is on the calendar after the Tour de Suisse.
+The race was originally considered a proving ground for the Giro d'Italia Women, which followed the race on the calendar.
+In 2026, the race was extended to 5 days, taking place in conjunction with the men's race.

-The rider with most wins is Russian Zulfiya Zabirova and Swiss rider Marlen Reusser, both with two wins overall.
+The rider with the most wins is Swiss rider Marlen Reusser, with three overall victories in 2023, 2025 and 2026.